 1. Service and Support for Marketing and Sales

 Exporters should clearly and explicitly say they’re interested in doing business overseas.
 Make it obvious that you want to work with foreign companies, because many will skip an opportunity to work with you if they don’t know or don’t think you’re interested.
 Exporters should also have a plan in place to prevent and address any translation issues that surface.

 - Know how to identify your markets.
 Take a sophisticated approach to see why you should be going to a certain area, including investigating any risks: payment, economic, climate and market potential.

 It’s crucial for exporters to find partners in these markets.
-This is where commercial service offices can help.
-We’ve written extensively on this in our article on Gold Key Services (GKS).
+This is where commercial service offices can help, and program such as the Gold Key Service.

 - Have a plan for responding to international inquiries.
 What will your next steps be when you receive an email or call from a potential client?
 Do you have a process in place for responding?